What is Diabetic Neuropathy?

 Diabetic Neuropathy Treatment

 There is no cure for diabetic neuropathy.
 The best cure for diabetic neuropathy is to prevent it by having good control of blood sugar.

 The goals of the treatment are to slow the progression of the disease, to relieve the pain once diabetic neuropathy is confirmed and to manage further complications and to restore the functions of the legs and feet as much as possible.
 Low dose infusions of ketamine have been shown to provide effective relief of neuropathic pain from diabetic peripheral neuropathy.

 To help slow the nerve damage as much as you can, it is very important to keep normal body weight, to follow a healthy eating plan, to keep blood pressure under control and to stay active as much as you can.
 Alcohol, as well as smoking, should be avoided.

-Pain killers are recommended for relieving the pain.
+Pain killers are recommended for nerve pain relief.